 - Heart palpitations

-- Tiredness, oftentimes leading to sleep disorders and daytime sleepiness due to the reduced flow of air via the breathing passages
+- Lastly, tiredness, oftentimes leading to sleep disorders and daytime sleepiness due to the reduced flow of air via the breathing passages

 Some of the psychological symptoms such as anxiety and depression might be present prior surgery or start at the same time as the symptoms of empty nose syndrome.